Chapter 64. Configuring authentication with a certificate stored on the desktop of an IdM client

 Import the IdM CA certificate to Firefox as a trusted certificate authority certificate:

-Authoritiestab, click .
+Authoritiestab, click Import.
 Locate and open the CA certificate that you saved in the previous step in the

 CertificateAuthority.crtfile.
-Trust the certificate to identify websites, then click and .
+Trust the certificate to identify websites, then click OK and OK.

 - Continue to Authenticating to the Identity Management Web UI with a Certificate as an Identity Management User.

-This procedure describes authenticating as a user to the Identity Management (IdM) web UI using a certificate stored on the desktop of an Identity Management client.
+Follow this procedure to authenticate as a user to the Identity Management (IdM) web UI using a certificate stored on the desktop of an Identity Management client.

 In the browser, navigate to the Identity Management web UI at, for example,

 - The user’s certificate should already be selected.
-Uncheck , then click .
+Uncheck Remember this decision, then click OK.

 You are now authenticated as the user who corresponds to the certificate.